LASR-at-Home/Base/common/document_lasr/web/docs/guides/virtualenv.md

 </package>
 ```

-> We add a dependency on the tool so the package won't ever build without it, and we add a new export to indicate that other packages with virtual environments should inherit dependencies from this package.
+> We add a dependency on the tool so the package won't ever build without it, we also add a new export to inform the wrapper script where to find the requirements file at runtime and to indicate that other packages with virtual environments should inherit dependencies from this package.

 :::info